Daniel Kronauer, Ph.D.

-Taken together, the unusual biology of the clonal raider ant makes it possible to control and replicate the size, genotypic composition, and age structure of colonies—the three central factors affecting individual behavior, division of labor, and social networks in ants.
-The Kronauer lab has recently published the species’ genome and has developed protocols for genome editing along with automated tracking setups that allow precise quantification of individual behavior and social interaction networks.
+The lab uses molecular genetics and neuroscience in combination with quantitative behavioral and morphological measurements under controlled laboratory conditions.
+In particular, the researchers are developing and using the clonal raider ant Ooceraea biroi as a new model system for social behavioral genetics.
+The clonal raider ant is a powerful model system because it uniquely combines the rich biology of social insects with unparalleled experimental accessibility.
+The unusual biology of this species makes it possible for Kronauer’s team to control and replicate the size, genetic composition, and age structure of colonies—three central factors affecting individual behavior, division of labor, and social networks in ants.
+The team has sequenced the species’ genome and has developed protocols for genome editing, along with automated tracking setups that allow precise quantification of individual and group behavior.

 The lab’s recent results reveal that a massive expansion in odorant receptors allows ants to perceive the many chemical cues they use to communicate, and that genetic ablation of these receptors results in the collapse of ant societies.
 Kronauer’s team has also found that insulin signaling regulates reproductive activity in response to social signals, suggesting a molecular mechanism for the evolution of reproductive division of labor and ant sociality.
 Finally, the lab has shown that behavioral division of labor and improved colony performance emerge automatically with increasing group size, identifying some of the factors that make sociality adaptive.
 They also found that changes in group size underlie changes in group behavior in various other contexts, from foraging to collective decision making.
 Finally, they recently discovered that a novel type of social fluid creates dependencies across different ant developmental stages, thereby acting as a glue for the colony’s social fabric.